Federal Family and Medical Leave Act (FMLA) Adoption Leave

 Understanding the FMLA and adoption will help you protect your adoption leave rights and receive the time off needed for an adoption.
 You can learn more about the FMLA from the Department of Labor.
-You can also speak to an adoption specialist about adoption leave by calling 1-800-ADOPTION.
+You can also request free information at any time if you would like to speak to an adoption specialist.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.